emilioesteve99/gorm-ddd-example/README.md

-# Project Name
+# GORM DDD EXAMPLE

 ## Description
-This is a simple API that allows to create, read, update, and delete users
+This is a simple API that allows to create, read and delete users

 It is built using Go and PostgresSQL